Russia demands Mariupol lay down arms but Ukraine says no

 The Russian demand came hours after Ukrainian authorities said Moscow’s forces bombed an art school that was sheltering about 400 people.

-Russian forces would allow two corridors out of the coastal city, heading either east toward Russia or west to other parts of Ukraine, the Russian news agency TASS reported.
-It cited a statement from Colonel-General Mikhail Mizintsev, head of the Russian National Defense Control Center.
+Russian forces would allow two corridors out of the coastal city, heading either east toward Russia or west to other parts of Ukraine, said Russian Col. Gen. Mikhail Mizintsev.

-TASS reported that Mariupol residents had been given until 5 a.m.
-Monday to respond to the offer.
+Mariupol residents were given until 5 a.m.
+Monday to respond to the offer, which included them raising a white flag.
+Russia didn’t say what action it would take if the offer was rejected.

 Previous bids to allow residents to evacuate Mariupol and other Ukrainian cities have failed or have been only partially successful, with bombardments continuing as civilians sought to flee.